ezzabuzaid/blog/src/content/blog/Gentle Introduction To Typescript Compiler API.md

           }
         }

+        for (const functionExpression of functionList) {
-        // create function declaration out of function expression fixes.push(
+          // create function declaration out of function expression const functionDeclaration = ts.factory.createFunctionDeclaration(
-          ...functionList.map(initializer =>
-            ts.factory.createFunctionDeclaration(
-              initializer.modifiers,
-              initializer.asteriskToken,
+            functionExpression.modifiers,
+            functionExpression.asteriskToken,
-              initializer.name as ts.Identifier,
+            functionExpression.name as ts.Identifier,
-              initializer.typeParameters,
-              initializer.parameters,
-              initializer.type,
-              initializer.body
-            )
-          )
+            functionExpression.typeParameters,
+            functionExpression.parameters,
+            functionExpression.type,
+            functionExpression.body
           );

-        // if variable declaration is empty, remove the variable list statement if (varList.length === 0) {
-          return undefined;
+          // hoist the function declaration to the top of the containing scope (file) context.hoistFunctionDeclaration(functionDeclaration);
         }

-        // if variable declaration is equal to the total number of declarations
+        // if the varList (non function expression) is same as the original variable statement, return the node as is.
-        // it means no function expression found, return the node as is if (varList.length === node.declarationList.declarations.length) {
+        // it means there is no function expression in the variable statement if (varList.length === node.declarationList.declarations.length) {
           return node;
         }

+        // if the varList (non function expression) is empty, return undefined to remove the variable statement node if (varList.length === 0) {
+          return undefined;
+        }

-        return ts.factory.createVariableStatement(
+        return ts.factory.updateVariableStatement(
+          node,
           node.modifiers,
           ts.factory.createVariableDeclarationList(varList)
         );